asder8215/ESP32-SpaceTeam/README.md

 - **Rematch**: Press the **left button** to re-enter the team selection process and set up a new game.
 - **Exit**: Press the **right button** to leave the current game session and return to the name selection screen.

-### 8. If you are unsure of how to play the game or want a quick guide, refer to the demo above to see how it works!
+If you are unsure of how to play the game or want a quick guide, refer to the **demo above** to see how it works!

 ## Concept Design